openplans/openblock-old/docs/install/common_install_problems.rst

-(Note that if you want to take this approach, you *must not* run virtualenv with the ``--no-site-packages`` option, as that will prevent your virtualenv from being able to use this package.)
+(Note that if you want to take this approach, you *must not* run virtualenv with the ``--no-site-packages`` option, as that will prevent your virtualenv from being able to use this package.
+If you prefer the ``--no-site-packages`` way of using virtualenv, you will have to install GDAL from source, as described below.)

 GDAL the hard way